 An ADC data is coded as 24-bit signed integer value.
 A correspondence between codes and voltages is seen in a table below.
-An user should take in consideration that CANADC40\24 allows some over voltage without loosing accuracy.
-An user should keep it in mind to reach compatibility of software.
+A user should take in consideration that some devices allow some overvoltage without loosing accuracy.
+A user should keep it in mind to reach compatibility of software.